Wow. Walter was amazing, cannot say enough good things!

 Moonroofs can be made of laminated glass or tempered glass.
 Laminated glass is what your windshield is made of which utilizes two pieces of glass with a polycarbonate plastic-like layer sandwiched between the two, which makes it very strong.
 Both laminated and tempered glass, are considered safety glass.
 But when tempered glass breaks, it shatters into very tiny pieces that are less likely to cause lacerations.
 Because of the safety aspect, tempered glass is utilized more frequently as sunroof glass.

-If your vehicle didn't come with a sunroof and you wish it had, there are aftermarket options for adding one.
+If your vehicle didn't come with a sunroof and you wish it had, there are aftermarket options for sunroof glass installation.
 Many kits on the market today replicate a high-quality factory-like fit, complete with electric motors, sunshades, and control switches.
-A professional auto glass shop should be able to complete an aftermarket sunroof installation, such as an aftermarket panoramic sunroof.
+A professional auto glass shop should be able to complete an aftermarket sunroof glass replacement or installation, such as an aftermarket panoramic sunroof.

 If you already have a sunroof, but it is in need of repair, your local glass shop can help too.
 They usually have experience in repairing common issues like: